mlpen/Nystromformer/README.md

 @article{xiong2021nystromformer,
-  title={Nystr{\"o}mformer: A Nystr{\"o}m-based Algorithm for Approximating Self-Attention}, author={Xiong, Yunyang and Zeng, Zhanpeng and Chakraborty, Rudrasis and Tan, Mingxing and Fung, Glenn and Li, Yin and Singh, Vikas}, year={2021}
+  title={Nystr{\"o}mformer: A Nystr{\"o}m-based Algorithm for Approximating Self-Attention}, author={Xiong, Yunyang and Zeng, Zhanpeng and Chakraborty, Rudrasis and Tan, Mingxing and Fung, Glenn and Li, Yin and Singh, Vikas}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2021}
 }
 ```